bruvellu/terebratalia-wnts/2-text/wnt.md

 *wnt5* is expressed in three distinct ectodermal domains---in the apical, mantle, and pedicle lobes, respectively.
 We first detect expression in the early gastrula with transcripts at the posterior blastopore lip and anterolateral ectoderm (@fig:ligands1 and !@fig:s-ligands1).
-The posterior ectodermal domain is narrower than the *wnt1* domain (@fig:ligands1 and {!@fig:doubles}A) and maintains a terminal position until the late larva stage when the tip of the pedicle lobe is cleared from expression (@fig:ligands1 and !@fig:s-ligands1).
+The posterior ectodermal domain is narrower than the *wnt1* domain (@fig:ligands1 and {!@fig:doubles}A) and maintains a terminal position until the late larva stage, when the tip of the pedicle lobe is cleared from expression (@fig:ligands1 and !@fig:s-ligands1).
 The anterolateral domains expand in the mid gastrula to encircle the posterior portion of the apical lobe ectoderm, and fade in the late larva.
 *wnt5* is also expressed in the leading edge of the growing mantle lobe ectoderm from mid gastrula to late larva.
 The ectodermal expression domains of *wnt5* and *wnt1* occupy distinct regions along the anteroposterior axis that coincide with the subdivisions of the larval lobes ({@fig:doubles}B,C and {!@fig:s-doubles}G).